TakunMaii/med/src/MedScript/Document.md

 ## Acessibility of Variables
 There are two types of variables in MedScript: global and local.
 A global variable is a variable that can be accessed from anywhere in the code, while a local variable is a variable that can only be accessed from within the function where it is defined.

-Specifically, there is table containing all the global variables and whenever you call a function, the interpreter will create a new table for the local variables, which will be recycled when the function returns.
+Specifically, there is a table containing all the global variables and whenever you call a function, the interpreter will create a new table for the local variables, which will be recycled when the function returns.
 When a function is called within another one, there will be one more table created for the local variables.

 Every time when you reference a variable, the interpreter will first check if it is a local variable within the current scope.
 If it is not, the interpreter will check if it is a variable in the variable table of the very upper function calling stack, layer by layer.
 Finally it will check if it is a global variable.